Authentic Pinsa Romana Recipes: 3 Delicious Pizzas You Can Make at Home

 4 or 5 tsps Nduja Paste

-A good grate of Grana Padano
+A good grating of Grana Padano

 A drizzle of Extra Virgin Olive Oil